ruggeri/tech-notes/randos/physics/electrical-generation.md

   - Half the circuits connect to one live wire, and the other half to the other.
   - Of course, we have special plugs for 240V outlets.
-Some of them also give you a neutral wire in case part of the appliance wants 120V.
+Some of them also give you a neutral wire in case part of the appliance wants 120V (for instance maybe some electronics controlling the appliance).
+  - You will see the voltage written as 120VAC (hot and neutral), 240VAC (hot-to-hot), or 120/240VAC (hot-to-hot is 240VAC and a neutral is provided for two 120VAC hot-to-neutral connections 180deg out of phase).
   - Source: https://www.youtube.com/watch?v=jMmUoZh3Hq4
   - Source: https://www.youtube.com/watch?v=fJeRabV5hNU
-- However, for commercial power, I think it's common to give three phases of 208V live-to-live.
+- However, for commercial power, I think it's common to give a building three phases of 208V live-to-live.
-  - Each phase is 120V above ground.
+  - Each phase is 120V above neutral.
 This is 120/208V.
-  - I think this also maybe happens in apartment buildings sometimes?
+  - Each unit of the building is given two of the phases.
+  - The 208V is measured live-to-live.
+The phases are 120deg out-of-phase.
+This is two legs of the three-phase power from the utility.
   - A lot of things can operate on 208V, but at lower power.
+  - For the same reason 3-phase is more efficient (in terms of conductor material) than single phase for power delivery, I believe 3-phase in a condo building can deliver the same total power to a building for less conductive material.
 - Last, there is _industrial power_.
 This is typical three-phase 277/480V.